-ISSS will not process in-country Change of Status I-20s if it less than two months before the first day of classes for the next term.
-We will process I-20s for any students wishing to travel home to change their status out-of-country.
+ISSS will not process in-country Change of Status I-20s if requested less than two months before the first day of classes for the next term.
+ISSS will process I-20s for any students pursuing Option 1 (Travel and Reentry) above.

 - Proof of financial support

-- Bring all the required documents to your ISSS advisor.
-The advisor will review and issue the I-20.
+- Upload required documents to iStart.
+Your ISSS advisor will review documents and issue the appropriate form I-20.